BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

     product_index_path  GET    /products/new                          ExampleWeb.ProductLive.Index :new
     product_index_path  GET    /products                              ExampleWeb.ProductLive.Index :index

-You want these pages to be accessible from multiple (translated) URL's.
-So our first step is to generate alternative URL's.
+You want these pages to be accessible from multiple (translated) URLs.
+So our first step is to generate alternative routes.

-## Step 1: Generate alternative URL's
+## Step 1: Generate alternative URLs

-The `Extension.Alternatives` does exactly this.
+The `Routex.Extension.Alternatives` does exactly this.
 Add it to the list of extensions and provide a minimal configuration.

 ```diff